purifyjs/core/GOALS.md

 We don't wanna use any other tool than TS.

 This is a library.
-Well we preprocess html`` template strings but this is just changing them with a code that already exists in the library.
+Well we preprocess html`` template strings but this is just changing them with a code that already exists in the library.<br/>
+Also it works just fine without the preprocess, just a bit slower

 Also we dont wanna differentiate between components and elements.
 Everything is an element.